 Mobile-first indexing means that businesses with a website that is not mobile-friendly could lose their search engine ranking on both mobile and desktop searches.

-But the rules have changed again—mobile-first indexing means that Google is now turning up the heat once again and intends to look at your mobile website first (as in before your desktop website.
+But the rules have changed again—mobile-first indexing means that Google is now turning up the heat once again with its policy and intends to look at your mobile website first (as in before your desktop website.
 And here’s the kicker, your mobile website will determine where your site should rank in ALL online searches, both mobile and desktop.

 It’s a game changer that could directly and dramatically impact your business.